[Home ] [Archive]

 Veterinary College Anjora Durg & DSVCKV

-This case report highlights the effective treatment of pyometra in a 5-year-old Labrador Retriever, caused by Klebsiella pneumoniae demonstrating multi-drug resistance (MDR).
-Antibiotic susceptibility testing revealed resistance to several commonly used antibiotics, including amoxicillin- clavulanate, gentamicin, and ciprofloxacin, but showed sensitivity to cefoperazone/sulbactam, a third-generation cephalosporin paired with a beta-lactamase inhibitor.
-The therapeutic approach combined cefoperazone/sulbactam with trypsin-chymotrypsin, an enzyme duo used to improve drug efficacy by promoting the clearance of necrotic tissue and enhancing inflammatory resolution.
-This treatment strategy resulted in the complete recovery of the dog, emphasizing the potential of this combination in managing severe open pyometra cases where surgery is not a viable option.
+This case report describes the successful treatment of pyometra caused by multi-drug resistant (MDR) Klebsiella pneumoniae in a 5-year-old Labrador Retriever.
+Antibiotic susceptibility testing revealed resistance to commonly used antibiotics, including amoxicillin-clavulanate, gentamicin, and ciprofloxacin, but sensitivity to cefoperazone/sulbactam, a third-generation cephalosporin combined with a beta-lactamase inhibitor.
+The therapeutic regimen involved cefoperazone/sulbactam in combination with trypsin-chymotrypsin enzyme therapy, aimed at enhancing drug efficacy by facilitating necrotic tissue clearance and promoting resolution of inflammation.
+This combined treatment led to complete clinical recovery, underscoring its potential as an effective alternative for managing severe open pyometra cases when surgical intervention is contraindicated.

 Type of Study: case report | Subject: General